efea-umich/cse-593/main-project/project.typ

 Our aggregated findings from Contextual Inquiry deepen the perspective gained from our previous survey by illustrating the granular breakdowns people face when typing on a tiny watch interface.
 Participants across different ages and backgrounds echoed the view that the watch is best suited for quick glances or short messages, with complex text tasks delegated to a phone.
 This pattern matches our earlier hypothesis that small screens alone do not explain why text-entry is so marginal; rather, usability gaps — like a lack of quick edit options or a reliable predictive engine — exacerbate the difficulty.

 We now see a narrower focus forming around features that support short, context-specific messages in a more controlled manner.
 The emphasis on confirmations, immediate error correction, and discreet input suggests an urgent need to refine the watch's interplay between automatic suggestions and manual editing.
-We plan to concentrate on prototyping a streamlined text-entry interface that meets these requirements, potentially reducing the friction that drives participants to switch devices for minor replies.
+Our finalized low-fidelity prototype combines these features into a discreet package that builds on familiar smartwatch interfaces.

 = Conclusion and Future Work
 // What is the takeaway of this project?
 Were there any parts of the project that you did not include in the scope of this project?
 Here is where you will discuss how the current assignment will inform the rest of your project.
 For example, in Assignment 1, how will the results of your survey influence the future steps in understanding context of use?
 Feel free to use your creativity to suggest new research directions, designs---but these suggestions must be supported by the findings of your study